gabayae/scientific-computing/README.md

           *Jeff Sanders;
           *Yaé Ulrich Gaba;
           *Jordan Masakuna;
-      at the African Institute for Mathematical Sciences (AIMS), center of South Africa
+      at the African Institute for Mathematical Sciences (AIMS), center of South Africa.

  # Asking Questions
- Please feel free to post questions (or point out mistakes) about the reading by opening a [GitHub issue](https://github.com/gabayae/scientific-computing/issues)
+ Please feel free to post questions (or point out mistakes) about the reading by opening a [GitHub issue](https://github.com/gabayae/scientific-computing/issues).

  # You want to Contribute?
  Contributions to this project are very welcome!Some great ways to help out are to: